-1. Determine the output voltage V_o of the op-amp in Figure 1 as a function of the input voltage V_i , the resistance R, and the capacitance C. The methods developed in the following background section will provide you with the tools needed to perform this task.
-(Recall that the current through a capacitor is proportional to the time derivative of the voltage across it.)
+1. Determine the output voltage $V_o$ of the op-amp in Figure 1 as a function of the input voltage $V_i$ , the resistance R, and the capacitance C. (Recall that the current through a capacitor is proportional to the time derivative of the voltage across it.)